caltechlibrary/andor/README.md

 demo with the following command.

 ```
-    ./bin/andor start demo-andor.toml
+    cd demo && ../bin/andor start people-andor.toml
 ```

-Point your web broser at http://localhost:8246 to try the demo.
+Then point your web broser at http://localhost:8246 and try the demo.

 Known issues and limitations